evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 ## User interface and control

 On top of the dashboard is a shared frame with three screens, and in the center console, there is a fourth [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The touch screen in the left side of the shared frame  is 8.0 inches large .
-The  screen behind the steering wheel in the middle of the shared frame  is 10.0 inches large .
-The touch screen at the right part of the shared frame is 8.0 inches large .
-The touch screen in the middle of the center console is 7.0 inches large .
+The touch screen in the left side of the shared frame  is 8.0 inches large.
+The  screen behind the steering wheel in the middle of the shared frame  is 10.0 inches large.
+The touch screen at the right part of the shared frame is 8.0 inches large.
+The touch screen in the middle of the center console is 7.0 inches large.
 The model does not have a head-up display.